pivotal/blog/content/post/must-know-spring-boot-annotations-controllers.md

 ### Posting HTML forms

-If we wanted to create a user with a name and email, we may want a controller method that handles requests from a form like this:
+If we want to create a user with a name and email, we would want a controller method that handles requests from a form like this:

 ```html
 <form action="/users" method="POST">